cobilab/jarvis2/README.md

 #### Compression of FASTA data ####

-It is required to have the following tools installed:
+It is required to have the following tool installed:
 <pre>
 sudo apt-get install -y bzip2
-sudo apt-get install -y lzma
 </pre>

 Preparing FASTA compression setup: